technologiestiftung/lab-site/source/projects/tag-analysis/en/index.md

 ## Analyzing the tags

-We analyzed the tags by creating bigrams off all cooccurring tags--i.e. which tags are used with which other tags in the same dataset, and how often.
+We analyzed the tags by creating bigrams off all cooccurring tags-i.e. which tags are used with which other tags in the same dataset, and how often.
 This resulted in 22,783 tag bigrams whose occurrence distribution is displayed below.
-The median tag occurrence is 13.5, which means that most tag associations occur in 13-14 different datasets (as is the case for *Kinder* and *Migrationshintergrund*), but the most cooccurring bigrams were present in up to 183 datasets (like for *Geodaten* and *Karten*).

 {% include macro-image-section-markdown.html src="../images/bigramm.png"%}

+From these 22,783 tags, we conducted an analysis on a subset of the 342 most co-occuring tags (i.e. most frequent bigramms), for 138 tags in total.
+In this subset, the median tag occurrence is 13.5 (in contrast with 2 for the whole dataset), which means that most tag associations occur in 13-14 different datasets (as is the case for *Kinder* and *Migrationshintergrund*), but the most cooccurring bigrams were present in up to 183 datasets (like for *Geodaten* and *Karten*).

 Our next step was to conduct an automatic clustering analysis of all tags based on these bigrams.
 Using a Louvain community detection model, we measured which bigrams cooccured most often with which other bigrams, creating a network of bigrams separated across different themes.
 Using the most frequently used tags, this cluster analysis identified 13 different themes containing multiple bigrams which were manually given a label.
 Indeed, community detection is helpful to indicate which bigrams occur with which other bigrams, but the software itself isn't able to understand the underlying concept uniting terms like *Preise* and *Werte*.
 We therefore attributed labels using our understanding of the most common conceptual denominator behind these groups of tags.